Rational Functions

 Oblique Asymptotes

-Oblique asymptotes occur when the degree of is one greater than the degree of
+Oblique asymptotes occur when the degree of

 .